gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 unit tests to make my code changes predictable.

 This time, I'm going to focus first on the new queue and later on the bucket.
-We start similar to next time, by update the queue count to 2.
+We start similarly to next time, by updating the queue count to 2.
 But we want two different queues, one standard and the other a FIFO queue.
 In that case, we also need to update our test to make sure we have both types of queues: